JarleSoelie/gate_pCT/README.md

 Remember to comment and uncomment the different phantoms and tracker setups inside *"main.mac"* to modify the simulations.
 There are mainly two setups in this repository, ideal (zero material budgets) and realistic (with material budgets).
 All setups will output phasespace files for both front tracker pair and rear tracker pair hits, but the front tracker pairs are always considered ideal and are easily disregarded in analysis of a realistic single-sided setup since they have no impact on the protons.

 IMPORTANT!
 The global coordinate system is a bit rotated: X-direction cover the sideways-positions (horizontal), y-direction covers the depth-positions(!), and z-direction covers the height positions (vertical).
 This is because of the TPS source and gantry rotation defined in the GATE source code.
 So take note of the relative placements of all objects inside the macros.
+All material definitions are found inside the *GateMaterials.db*.

 Go into the *"phantoms"* folder and extract the head.7z if you are going to use the head phantom in the simulations.